gpupu/CalculatorService/README.md

 # CalculatorService
 HTTP/REST based 'Calculator Service’

+## Configuration

+### CalculatorService.Server App Config
+Please make sure everything is configured before run the application `JournalPath` Full Path to the Journal Database file.
+You could find it at CalculatorService.Data folder

 ## How to build
 In order to build this application, just right click and select 'Build' in CalculatorService.Server on Visual Studio.
 NuGet will automatically download all dependences required.